timruhkopf/Thesis_pub/Pytorch/Models/README.md

 typically, you would want to call this function at the end of init or when sampling a prior data model.

+**forward(X)** is the actual forward path in the nn.Module, which defines, how the layer converts its inputs to outputs usually (activation(XW + b), with optional bias term) which is already predefined in Hidden.forward.

 ## (2) Posterior log_prob

 #### (2.1) SG- & full dataset log_prob